kmgowda/SBK/README.md

 # Data Store Benchmark Kit [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Version](https://img.shields.io/badge/release-0.5-blue)](https://github.com/kmgowda/dsb/releases)

 The DSB (Data Store Benchmark Kit) is a software frame-work for the performance benchmarking of any generic both persistent or non-persistent storage systems.
 If you are curious measure the  maximum throughput of your storage device/system, then DSB is the right tool for you.
 The DSB itself a very high-performance benchmark tool too.
 It massively writes the data to storage system.
 This tool supports multi writers and readers.
 This tool also supports End to End latency.
+The percentile is calculated for complete data written/read without any sampling ; hence the percentiles are 100% accurate.

 ### Prerequisites